top of page

 Issue

-Medical costs have risen over the years with insurance premiums becoming too excessive for the average person to afford in America.
+Medical costs have risen over the years with insurance premiums becoming excessive for the average person to afford in America.
 Health-related costs are also the primary reason for causing personal bankruptcies in this country.

 Near-Death Evaluation